AAgarwal04/CoralBoard/EnviroTesting/README.md

 # Environmental Testing

-Below is code used when testing the Environmental Board and gathering telemetry data using it with the Google Coral Dev Board.
+This is code used when testing the Environmental Board and gathering telemetry data using it with the Google Coral Dev Board.